OpenMDAO/OpenMDAO-Framework/docs/arch-doc/overview.rst

 solve some sort of problem.
 A complex OpenMDAO model may depend upon a large number of eggs.
 Some of those eggs will be found in  the OpenMDAO standard library, but others will not.
-Downloading all of those eggs from a package index every time a new buildout is created could cause unwanted delays and waste space, so configuring the system to avoid unnecessary copying of distributions is important.
+Downloading all of those eggs from a package index every time a new buildout is created could cause unwanted delays and could waste space, so configuring the system to avoid unnecessary copying of distributions is important.
 The easiest way to do this is for users to set the *eggs-directory* attribute in their buildout default configuration file (in